brunobord/ncat-chat/README.md

 ./ncat-client.sh
 ```

 You'll then be connected to the server on `localhost` on port `12345`.
 But the discussion here will be limited, since you'll be the only person speaking.
-And if you open another shell and run the same command, and try to write messages, you'll see that all messages are prefixed by your username (extracted from the result of the `whoami` command).
+And if you open another shell and run the same command, and try to write messages, you'll see that all messages are prefixed by your `username@host` (extracted from the result of the `whoami` & `hostname` commands).

 Similarly to the server port, you can also use environment variables to change your connection parameters.
 See the following example: